LI7XI/AudioAnalyzerDocs/docs/plugin-structure/parent.md

 - `Handlers`**(Required)**: A list of handlers that this process must call in the specified order.<i id="parent-handler-para"></i><br/>

-  !>Names in this list must be unique, and can **only contain** [ASCII](https://en.wikipedia.org/wiki/ASCII) characters, decimal numbers and/or underscores.
+  !>Names in this list must be unique, and can **only contain** [ASCII](https://en.wikipedia.org/wiki/ASCII) characters, decimal numbers and underscores.

   See [Handlers](/docs/handler-types/handler-types.md) discussion.